g7hoa/g7hoa.github.io/index.md

 ### Training dates

  * The next Foundation course is 23-24 March
- * The next Intermediate course will be held over three days: 23 February and 2-3 March
+ * The next Intermediate course is TBC
- * The next Full revision class starts on 21 February
+ * The next Full revision class starts on 21 February and runs for approximately 6 months